groundhoggwp/groundhogg/README.txt

 * IMPROVED Delay Timer has more advanced settings enabling delays based on day of week, day of month, and waiting for specific months.
 * TWEAKED Some step types will have their step titles generated from the settings (e.g. the delay timer) if the site language is english.
 * TWEAKED Time diff in activity timeline shows site date format
+* TWEAKED Further reduce the number of select queries run during the event queue process, there are now zero ID based `SELECT * FROM` queries *for events* during the event queue processing.
+* FIXED Before/After query vars not working in `Contact_Query` class

 = 2.7.5.2 (2022-09-26) =
 * TWEAKED `process_events()` function will call the `Event_Queue::run_queue()` function directly instead of using `do_action()`